Q. Where did you grow up?

 A. First of all, don’t waste your time looking for short cuts—I’ve searched and there are none.
 Don’t waste time preparing your acceptance speech for when you win a big award some day.
 (Yeah, I’ve done that too.)
 Don’t waste your time talking about wanting to write.

 Instead—write.
 Being an author is hard work–that’s the truth.
 It takes a lot of time and a lot of persistence and it takes a thick skin because there’s lots of rejection.

 So, here’s my advice.

 Make writing a part of your daily life.
-You don’t have to sit down and come up with a finished book.
+You don’t have to start with a novel.
 But keep a journal or a diary.
 Keep a notebook of ideas.
 Start a blog.
-When you hear something that makes you stop and think, jot it down.
-Challenge your imagination with “What if?” questions.
-Sometimes I just take a blank page and write “What if” and then keep going.
+Write a short story.
+Whatever works for you as long as you work on your writing.

 Q. I’ve written a book.
 What should I do next?